Defense Command

 Title screen

-Instructions for Defense Command
+Instructions screen for Defense Command

 Instructions

-You control the game using the LEFT ARROW and RIGHT ARROW to move, SPACEBAR to shoot, and the number keys to activate an Anti-Matter bomb, a smart bomb that destroys all of the aliens on screen.
+You control the game using the LEFT ARROW and RIGHT ARROW to move, SPACEBAR to shoot, and the number keys to activate an Anti-Matter bomb, a smart bomb that destroys all the aliens on-screen.
 The game also supports a joystick.
 Moving the joystick left and right and firing works as expected, but moving the joystick up activates an Anti-Matter bomb.
 I always find this awkward because it is too easy to accidentally activate an Anti-Matter bomb, and you don’t have any to waste.

 Like many arcade-style games, Defense Command plays a sample game if it is left unattended.
 But unlike most games, the computer plays the game very well (much better than me).
 You can actually pick up pointers by watching the computer play the game itself.